ngs-doo/revenj/README.md

 ps. few notes:

  * http server is easiest to set up; just overwrite GeneratedModel.dll in cache folder or reference it from another location
- * security is disabled in default configuration
+ * for convenience, security is disabled in default configuration
  * write DSL with the help of DDD for DSL Visual Studio plugin
- * server certificate must be referenced to get wcf working
- * it's recommended to keep GeneratedModel in shadow copied folder, or move it to bin (instead of cache as defined in appSettings - &lt;add key="ServerAssembly" value="cache\GeneratedModel.dll" /&gt;)